Jeremy-Ryan-Mills/RISC-V-Quantum/README.md

 | `0000000`   | `00000`    | `00000`   | **010** | `00000`  | **0001011** | **`QWAIT_BUSY`** – block until FIFO empty.         |
 | `0000000`   | `00000`    | `00000`   | **011** | **`rd`** | **0001011** | **`QGETT`** – read counter into `rd`.              |
 | `0000000`   | **`rs1`**  | `00000`   | **100** | `00000`  | **0001011** | **`QSETT`** – write counter from `rs1`.            |

+## Tesbenches

+To verify the RISC-V core and pulse scheduler, I use Cocotb with a verilator backend to test the processor.
+All of the current test benches are for the RISC-V core (pulse scheduler is still in development).
+You can find the Cocotb tests in the `./sim/riscv` directory.
+The tests can be ran by calling `make` in that directory.
+In the future, I will add Cocotb tests for the pulse scheduler and integration tests for the top module.

 ## To-Do: